 You must bring your poster with you to the meeting.
 There will be a poster board where you can mount your poster with push-pins.
 You must bring your own push-pins.
+With a record number of meritorious posters accepted this year, judging for poster awards will begin on Sunday evening.
+Please set up your poster by 6 PM on Sunday to be considered for poster awards.

 - Poster Size: Posters must not exceed a 42" x 42" space.

 - Poster Set Up:

-- Sunday, April 13, 12:00 PM 6:00 PM
+- Sunday, February 26, 12:00 PM 6:00 PM

-- Monday, April 14, 7:00 AM 8:00 AM
+- Monday, February 27, 7:00 AM 8:00 AM

 - All posters are to be mounted by 8:00 AM on Monday morning

 - Poster Session:

-- Monday, April 14, 12:45 PM 1:45 PM
+- Monday, February 27, 12:45 PM 1:45 PM

 - At least one of the poster authors must be with the poster during this dedicated time.
 Authors are welcome to remain with their posters after this dedicated time, but it is not required.

 - Poster Take Down:

-- Tuesday, April 15, 11:00 AM 1:45 PM
+- Tuesday, February 28, 11:00 AM 1:45 PM

 - All posters are to be removed by Tuesday at 3:00 PM.
 Any materials left after this time will be discarded.

-Tips For Presentations and Public Speaking
+Tips for Presentations and Public Speaking